The Young and the Restless - NewsBreak

 Billy and Lilly’s relationship continues to face problems.
 In a Young & Restless preview for the week of October 31 – November 4, Abby is shocked at where she finds Chase.
 Read what happens and watch the preview below.
 Billy and Lilly’s relationship has faced some tests lately,...

-After Leaving Show, ‘Chicago PD' Star Jesse Lee Soffer Will Return in New Role

-Jesse Lee Soffer may have left his role in front of the camera for "Chicago P.D.," but it appears he may not be gone from the show forever.
-The actor is reportedly set to return in a new role for a future episode.
-Variety reports Soffer, who played Det.
-Jay...

-The Young and the Restless issues a warning prior to Monday's episode
+The Young and the Restless Spoilers: Sally, Kyle, and Chloe receive troubling news

-The Young and the Restless issues a disclaimer prior to Monday's episode because of the subject content.
-If you don't like spoilers then read no more but continue if you desire to know what takes place.
-The action continues from Thursday inside Noah Newman's (Rorey Gibson) Club Glam on the roof of The Grand Phoenix Hotel.
-Billy Abbott (Jason Thompson) tells Lily Winters (Christel Khalil) that something is wrong with Chelsea Lawson Newman (Melissa Claire Egan) because he saw her run out of the club towards the roof.
+Sally and Chloe lose their jobsSoap Hub screenshot.
+Spoilers for The Young and the Restless indicate that three Genoa City residents will be on the receiving end of shocking news during the next two weeks.
+Kyle Abbott (Michael Mealor), Chloe Mitchell (Elizabeth Hendrickson), and Sally Spectra (Courtney Hope) will all be blown away by what comes their way and their lives will be altered.
+Victoria Newman (Amelia Heinle) is in her Ice Princess mode and making some quick decisions.

 SheKnows